 By Melissa Robinett, DVM, Bel Marin Animal Hospital, Novato, CA

-It’s late spring and allergy season is in full swing.
+It’s late spring, and allergy season is in full swing.
 As all humans with allergies know, we still don’t have a cure for this condition.
-The same is true for our allergy-prone canine companions, so management of this chronic, often frustrating disease is the goal.
+The same is true for our allergy-prone canine companions.
+So, as in humans, management is the goal.

 If your dog is suspected to have AD, it may help to bathe him once or twice weekly with a medicated shampoo, especially if he has a secondary skin infection.
 Bathing also helps remove allergens from fur, helping to control further irritation.
 Giving your dog Omega-3 fatty acid supplements can help tame inflammation.
 In some cases, antihistamines may also help stop itching.
 There are a lot of different antihistamines and it is sometimes necessary to try a few to see which one might be the most effective.

 Dogs can be tested to see what allergens they are most reactive to.
 A desensitization serum made especially for your dog and given by injection may help decrease his symptoms.
 Steroids are the old standby to stop itchiness in dogs, but if you find you need to rely on them often for control, talk to your vet about newer drugs now available.Posted on: June 29, 2022